ConeDragon/docs/building/tooling/cli.md

 ### Test command placeholders

-There are two placeholders that can be used in the track-specific command:
+Two placeholders can be used in the track-specific command:

 - `{{test_files}}`: a space-separated list of the test files (as found in the `.files.test` key in the exercise's `.meta/config.json` file)
 - `{{solution_files}}`: a space-separated list of the solution files (as found in the `.files.solution` key in the exercise's `.meta/config.json` file)